 7. Old Stone House

 There are historic DC houses and then there is the Old Stone House.

 The oldest structure on its original foundation in D.C., it was completed in 1766 when we were still part of the British colony of Maryland.
 It is also the city’s last remaining pre-Revolutionary colonial building that is still on its original foundation.

 It was a residence and business location until the National Park Service acquired it in 1953.

 The Old Stone House is a stop on our Georgetown tours!
-It is temporarily closed during COVID but you can join us on a walking tour to learn more about it.

 8. Frederick Douglass House (Interior Temporarily Closed)

 Frederick Douglass, one of the most prominent figures of the 19th century, called this building home from 1877 until his death in 1895.
 Named Cedar Hill, Douglass expanded the existing structure to its current size, and used the home as his base of operations.